phhu/aws-secrets-to-env/README.md

 ## AWS OPTIONS

-Other options will be passed through to the AWS request.
+All other options will be passed through to the AWS request.
 Useful options include:

   * --region : AWS region.
 Defaults to "eu-central-1"
   * --endpoint : specify an endpoint url (e.g. http://localstack:4566)